 5 Excel Presentation Tips for Reports

 Microsoft Excel is the best tool in the Microsoft Office Suite for analyzing data.
 Yet Excel also has the charting and graphing features that help display your data in an easy to understand format.
+Not every presentation has to be in PowerPoint.
+In fact, Microsoft Excel can be a better medium for presenting data in many cases.
 Let’s discuss some Excel presentation tips that will help you present data in a compelling and visually appealing format.

 1. Charts and Graphs